motoq/eom/README.md

 It is often left uncommented (enabled).
 The *GENPL* keyword also serves as an example within both the build file and source code w.r.t. including 3rd party libraries within **eom** and **eomx**.

+It may also be necessary to enable **tbb** within CMakeLists.txt for the target system.
+If the build fails during the link process and mentions tbb, enable the two lines containing:

+*PRIVATE tbb*

 At this point, the standard CMake build process can be followed.
 Change to the *build* directory.
 Type,